sfccdevops/sfcc-vscode-remote/docs/usage-instructions.md

 :arrow_backward: **[BACK](../README.md)**

-Usage Instruction
+Usage Instructions
----
+===

-> To get started using your Development Container in VS Code, you'll need:
+> To get started using your Remote Development Container in VS Code, you'll need:

-1. Download the [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension from the VS Code Extension Marketplace.
+1. Download and install [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension
-2. Install [Docker Desktop](https://www.docker.com/products/docker-desktop) and Start the Application
+2. Install [Docker Desktop](https://www.docker.com/products/docker-desktop) and wait for it to Start
-3. Make sure you have setup SSH Keys on your local developer machine ( not from within this container ) to be accessible via the [SSH Agent](https://code.visualstudio.com/docs/remote/containers#_using-ssh-keys).
-4. Open your teams project repository in VS code.
+3. Open your teams project repository in VS code.
 It should detect and prompt you to re-open in remote container.
 If it does not, you can do this manually by pressing <kbd>F1</kbd> and locating `Remote-Containers: Reopen in Container`

 Need Help ?
 ---